 Where planning permission has not been granted these properties may be subject to planning enforcement action.
 It is advised that prior to making any planning applications, that pre-application advice is sought from the Planning Team.
 The Private Sector Housing Team cannot advise on planning application matters.

-Additional safety and management requirements
+Additional compliance requirements

 - The Management of Houses in Multiple Occupation (England) Regulations 2006